cvweiss/guzzler/README.md

 Guzzler will verify that the functions specified to be called actually exist, so if you typo you'll get an immediate notification before the request is actually made.

-    $guzzler->call("https://example.org", "scucess", "fail");
-    function success( ... ) { ... }

-    IllegalArgumentException returned since you have not defined the function 'scucess'
+    $guzzler->call("https://example.org", "scucess", "fail"); // IllegalArgumentException returned since you have not defined the function 'scucess'

+    function success(&$guzzler, &$params, $content)
+    {

+    }

 # Guzzler Example

-Now that yo have fully read the manual, here is a complete example:
+Now that you have fully read the manual, here is a complete example:

     <?php